 Any time a company can catch a consumer off guard and create an instant positive impression is a win.
 Consumers will remember the moment and share it…and in the long run, become customers and loyalists.

-Guerrilla marketing can be done just about anywhere and at any time leaving you the flexibility to execute on your terms.
+Guerrilla marketing can be executed just about anywhere and at any time, leaving you the flexibility to execute on your terms.

-Americans are exposed to up to 5,000 advertisements per day making it incredibly difficult to capture their attention.
-With that said, your guerrilla efforts must stand out (in a good way), otherwise, your campaign will get lost in the shuffle and people will tune you out.
+People are exposed to between 6,000-10,000 advertisements per day, which makes it incredibly difficult to capture their attention.
+With that said, your guerrilla efforts must stand out (in a good way), otherwise, your campaign may get lost in the shuffle, and people will tune you out.

 As with any marketing strategy, identify your target audience before you do any planning.
-Research their preferences, likes and dislikes, hobbies and interests, and so forth.
+Research their preferences, likes and dislikes, hobbies, interests, and so forth.

-Maximum brand exposure is super-important.
-Personally scope out any areas that you are considering to ensure that there is plenty of foot traffic and that your target audience is present.
+As you settle on a location, remember that maximum brand exposure is super-important.
+Personally scope out any areas that you are considering to ensure that there is plenty of foot traffic, and that your target audience is present.

 Due to its nature, there are some risks involved in guerrilla marketing.
-Depending on the type of campaign you plan to execute, you should check to ensure that your activation complies with local regulations.
-If you take a chance and are asked to leave a location, do so promptly and apologetically to avoid any repercussions.
+If your field teams are asked to leave a location, they should do so promptly and apologetically to avoid any repercussions.